 Unfortunately what seems like a “simple” solution is actually far more complex when you put it into action but there are some different options for managing the process:

-Use an all-in-one platform to handle all aspects of revenue delivery .
+- Use an all-in-one payments infrastructure provider.
 These platforms will already have a high volume of payments running through them and local banking relationships for you to utilize right away.

 2. Incorrect or incomplete payment information